quansuvp/pizza-sale-counting/pizza-counting/README.md

 # Pizza sale counting

 This project utilized YOLO11x to detect and count the number of pizzas sold in a period of time.
+Model training process followed tutorial of Ultralytics.

 ## 1. Brief

 - About the deployment
     - Sorry for this incovenient set up, i will try to find another way for deployment.
-    - The docker is currently set up for CPU inference only, as i have personal computer with AMD GPU not NVDIA one -> cannot verify whether it run successfully.
+    - The dockerfile is currently set up for CPU inference only, as i have personal computer with AMD GPU not NVDIA one -> cannot verify whether it run successfully.
+    - To save your time i uploaded the demo on the youtube link:
 - About the system
     - YOLO11x is good at detecting "pizza" in the frame but the performance is affected by motion blur.
     - During processing the system may miss counting because the pizza was covered by the staff while passing triggering line.